 Aanii.
 Shé:kon.
 Tansi.
-Tungasugitsi.
+Tunngasugitsi.
 Binvinu.

 The University of Guelph is committed to working towards decolonization and reconciliation with First Nations, Inuit and Métis peoples, communities and lands.